 This is why the SAATM seeks a full liberalisation of intra-African air transport services in terms of market access, the removal of restrictions on ownership, and the provision of intra-regional connectivity between Africa’s capital cities.

 But don’t tell that to the 32 refusnik countries of Africa – they might well decide to join the SAATM 400 years from now!
-Until them, there is little hope we will wake up from this nitgmare.
+Until then, there is little hope we will wake up from this nightmare.
+NA